 [Heading inserted by No. 20 of 2002 s.
 4.]

 97UY.
-Lodgment for registration
+Lodgment of EEA for registration

 (1) A party to an EEA may, in accordance with the regulations, lodge it with the Registrar for registration.

 (2) An EEA must be lodged not later than the end of the period beginning with the day of execution and ending with the 21st day after that day.